Career in Content Writing: Skills, Jobs & Incomes

 Demand for Industry-specific content writers:

 Content writers are required across all industries, from IT and Manufacturing to Hospitality and Education.
 Even plumbing companies need to build websites and hire writers.
 We are therefore witnessing demand for content writers for every field.
-Industry-wise content writers, such as logistics content writers, finance content writers, hotel content writers, solar content writers, and so on.
+Industry-wise content writers include logistics content writers, finance content writers, hotel content writers, solar content writers, and so on.

 Overall, the content writing service industry is on the rise.
-And offers many job opportunities for aspiring writers.
+It offers many job opportunities for aspiring writers.

 Types of Content Writers

 Now you know that the content writing industry is promising.
-You should also know what are the different types of content writers and then you can choose to become one from them.
+You should also know what the different types of content writers are, and then you can choose to become one of them.
 However, you can achieve expertise in each type and become a 360-degree content writer.

 Content writers can be classified into various categories.
-Some of the prominent classification types are as below:
+Some of the prominent classification types are as follows:

 1. Content Writers Types by Specialization